 Figure 5.32 shows the von Mises stress peaking in the vicinity of the rounded corner at the interface where the two materials meet.
 We turn our attention to Figure 5.33.
 The fact that in the present model we have two materials adjacent to each other across a bonded interface gives us an opportunity to discuss the continuity of the stresses and strains.
 Stress can be converted to a traction vector acting on the surface with a given normal.
 For instance at the horizontal part of the interface the normal component of this traction vector will be the stress component σ_y .
 By the principle of action and reaction, this component of the stress vector should be continuous across the horizontal material interface.
 Figure 5.33(a) confirms this: even though the mesh could use some refinement, the part of the interface with normal along y shows reasonable approximation of continuity of σ_y .
 Strain, on the other hand, will not possess continuity of the same form.
-Rather, the amount of stretch along an interface should be continuous.
-Thus, along the vertical part of the material interface (with normal to the interface along the x direction) should have the strain component along the interface, i.e. ε_y , continuous, and Figure 5.33(b) offers a good approximation of such continuity.
+Rather, the amount of stretch along an interface along the x direction) should have the strain component along the interface (with normal to the interface along the x direction) should have the strain component along the interface, i.e. ε_y , continuous, and Figure 5.33(b) offers a good approximation of such continuity.